 Dargo’s claim to fame is that it’s the most remote town in Victoria.
 Dargo is set in the foothills of the Dargo High Plains.
 The town of Dargo, with a population of approximately 150, is the gateway point for the Alpine National Park, Avon Wilderness Park, and Mitchell River National Park.

 The town is located 348 kilometres east of Melbourne.
 Dargo is an extremely popular high country town.
 Dargo is popular with four-wheel drivers, horse riders, and hunters.
 The Dargo pub is famous for its high country hospitality and country-western concerts that are staged.

-The Knob Reserve is a 56-hectare park on the outskirts of Stratford.
+The Knob Reserve is a 56-hectare park on the outskirts of Stratford and is a great Gippsland attraction.
 The Knob reserve is an important indigenous site in the Gippsland region.
 The Knob reserve forms part of the Bataluk Trail.
-The Bluff high above the Avon River at the knob was a meeting spot for local Koori Tribes.
+The Bluff high above the Avon River at The Knob Reserve was a meeting place for the local Koori Tribes.
 A place where they made weapons and tools for everyday use.
-There are BBQ and toilet facilities at the Knob reserve.
+There are BBQ and toilet facilities at the Knob Reserve for you to enjoy.

 The Silt jetties are located near Eagle Point they form the mouth of the Mitchel River.
 These naturally forming narrow banks of silt stretch for 7 kilometres into the Gippsland Lakes.
 These silt Jetties are the second-longest in the world after the ones that form at the mouth of the Mississippi River.
 The formation happens over millions of years as the water slows when it enters a lake.
 Fishing is enjoyed along the silt jetties and one of the most popular things to do in Gippsland.